MicrosoftDocs/playfab-docs/playfab-docs/features/commerce/economy/non-receipt-payment-processing.md

 You can read more about the Facebook payment system on the Facebook Developer Portal: [https://developers.facebook.com/docs/payments/overview](https://developers.facebook.com/docs/payments/overview)

-Now, an additional aspect of Facebook Payments is that there is a requirement that titles use webhooks for payments to enable real time change notifications to payment status.
+An additional aspect of Facebook Payments is that there is a requirement that titles use webhooks for payments, to enable real time change notifications to payment status.

 This is necessary in the Facebook model, as payments can take a very long time to complete in some cases.
 Fortunately, this is simple.
 In your title setup in Facebook, simply enter the following as your Callback URL.

 ```html
 https://{{TitleId}}.playfabapi.com/ThirdPartyPayments/FacebookPaymentUpdate
 ```

-Where **{{TitleId}}** is the **Title ID** for your game in PlayFab (for example, <https://aaa.playfabapi.com/ThirdPartyPayments/FacebookPaymentUpdate>).
+Where `{{TitleId}}` is the **Title ID** for your game in PlayFab (for example, <https://aaa.playfabapi.com/ThirdPartyPayments/FacebookPaymentUpdate>).

 There’s no need to specify a token in the Facebook setup - just set the Callback URL, confirm that your PlayFab setup is correct in the **Facebook Add-ons** page of the **Game Manager**, and you’re set.